Edible Mushrooms

 Fawn Mushroom

 Fawn Mushroom, Vancouver Island, BCThe fawn mushroom is widely distributed and common in the Pacific Northwest.
-It is fairly easily recognized by its growth on wood, its free gills that begin whitish but soon become pink its brownish cap, and its medium size.
-It is not picky about what kind of wood it grows on, nor is it very picky about when it will fruit, appearing from spring to fall and even in winters here on the outer coast.
+It is fairly easily recognized by its growth on wood, its free gills that begin whitish but soon become pink, its brownish cap, and its medium size.
+It is not picky about what kind of wood it grows on, nor is it very picky about when it will fruit, appearing from spring to fall and even in winter here on the outer coast.
 Read More….

 Fluted Back Helvella Saddle Mushroom